Kong/docs.konghq.com/app/_src/gateway/reference/wasm.md

 Yes.
 Keep in mind though that for request phase, Lua plugins are executed _before_ Wasm filters.

-There is one crucial side-effect of this ordering to be aware of: Filter Chain attachement is assessed during the `access` phase, _after_ Lua plugin execution.
+There is one crucial side effect of this ordering to be aware of: Filter Chain attachment is assessed during the `access` phase, _after_ Lua plugin execution.
 Therefore, if a Lua plugin terminates the request during the `access` phase (by throwing an exception or explicitly sending a response with `kong.response.exit()` or other PDK function), **no Wasm filters will be